auriq/essentia_docs/source/tutorial/essentiatutorials/etl.rst

-The goal of this tutorial is to highlight how to perform complex data transformation and validation operations, and output the results either to disk or a database.
+The goal of this tutorial is to highlight how to perform complex data transformation and validation operations, and output the results either to disk or a database. wever, we recommend the use of credential files if possible.
+To create a credential file, simply save your access and secret access keys in the following format to a csv file with a name of your choice:

+User Name,Access Key Id,Secret Access Key
+your_user_name,your_access_key,your_secret_access_key

 Getting Started
 ===============